vertuzz/tg_expense_tracker/README.md

 ## Notes

 - Expenses are automatically organized into monthly sheets (MM-YYYY format) in each user's Google Sheet.
+- Each monthly sheet includes a summary section with Total expenses, a Limit (currently hardcoded in `sheet_stats.py`), and the remaining amount.
+- After adding an expense (via text or photo), the bot will reply confirming the addition and showing the updated monthly Total, Limit, and Left amounts.
 - Users must set their spreadsheet using `/setsheet <spreadsheet_id_or_url>` before adding expenses (accepts both Sheet ID and full URL).
 - The LLM parser has been refactored to reduce code duplication and improve maintainability.